 I work with clients of all ages.
 Typically first time home buyers are in their late twenties and thirties.
 Retirees that I have worked with are aged 50 and older.
-With my older clients, they will question whether they can qualify for a mortgage once they retire.
+With my older clients, they will ask, "I'm retires, or I'm a pensioner, can I qualify for a mortgage?
 I always tell them the same thing!

 Lenders can not discriminate based on your age.
 Lenders will, however, complete a little more due diligence when setting up a mortgage for you.
 Sometimes, seniors have been influenced to draw money out of their savings and even the equity in their home to help "bad actors".